adityatripathiiit/Python-Based-Automated-Verilog-Code-Generator-For-Arithmetic-Unit/README.md

 ####
 #### Step 4:
 ####
+* Click on the button, after clicking, the command prompt will start showing the implementation process.
+* This process will take about 20-30 mintues, depending on the length of the code.The implementation will start on the FPGA(make sure that your FPGA is connected to your computer) of the generated code.
-Click on the button the implementation of the generated code starts on the vivado.
-For this, the path of the vivado.bat file should be in the environment variables.
+* For this, the path of the vivado.bat file should be in the environment variables.
+  * The PC running the software should have Vivado 2018 or above version installed.
 ###
-The PC running the software should have Vivado 2018 or above version installed.

 ####
 #### Step 5:
 ####
-Open the teraterm software and connect it to the basys 3 board.
+* Open the teraterm software and connect it to the basys 3 board.
+  * Teraterm is used to give input to basys 3.
+  * The input is given in hexadecimal system.
+We can give 2 numbers of  N bits as input in the teraterm.
+  * First 8 LED's on the FPGA will show the input and the button top button will be used to traverse throught the input.
+####
+####
+   * The LED's will increament like a counter as the inputs are given.
+The right button will be used to show output and the top button        will again be used to traverse through the output bits.

+#####

+  * Since the inputs are given in hex system, the output is also in hex system.
+The output can be shown on a 7 segment hex display.
+Note, the dot on the 7 segment display will show the mark of an MSB bit.
 ###
-Teraterm is used to give input to basys 3.
-The input is given in hexadecimal system.
-We can give 2 numbers of 64 bits as input in the teraterm.

 The generated files can be seen in the respective folders of multipler, divider and adders.